 Step 2: Configure your wireless router gateway

 Most ISPs provide their customers with modems—aka gateways—that have routers built in.
-Unfortunately, these integrated modem/routers are usually of much poorer quality than stand-alone routers, and none that I know of allow you to build out mesh networks that have multiple wireless access points (or APs) that enable you to blanket your home with Wi-Fi (although Comcast will offer such a feature soon).
+Unfortunately, these integrated modem/routers are usually of much poorer quality than stand-alone routers, and they are unlikely to allow you to build out mesh networks that have multiple wireless access points (or APs) that enable you to blanket your home with Wi-Fi.

 If your gateway has an integrated router, you’ll need to configure the gateway to disable the router and pass the WAN IP address (the unique Internet Protocol address that the ISP assigns to your account) and all network traffic through to your new router.
 This is necessary to avoid double-NAT scenarios, among other things.
 (Here’s explanation of double NAT and why you want to avoid it.)
 You’ll need to know the IP address that the gateway is using (you’ll typically find this on a label on the gateway itself).
 Enter the IP address into a web browser to access the gateway’s configuration screen.